grandrea/crosslinking-ms-tutorial/README.md

 ### In-depth 3d analysis

 #### Binding patch
-Select SAMHD1 crosslinks in the protein selection box, and toggle off self links.
+Select SAMHD1 crosslinks in the protein selection box in the name/acc in in the bottom left.
+Toggle off self links.

 Go back to the 3d viewer and toggle the display to "residues with half links" from the dropdown menu.

+What do you see?
+What part of the structure is "visited" by SAMHD1?

 #### Flexibility
-Within the 3d viewer, you can upload the 3 different PDBs and check the distance of critical crosslinks.
+Within the 3d viewer, you can upload the 3 different PDBs one by one and check the distance of critical crosslinks.

-To work with crosslinking data in chimerax, one can export the links from the 3d viewer by clicking on 3d export.. chimerax pseudobond file.
+To work with crosslinking data in chimerax, one can export the links from the 3d viewer by clicking on 3d export... chimerax pseudobond file.

 To work directly in chimerax, you can instead use the X-MAS plugin.
 X-MAS is a plugin by the Scheltema group [citation](https://www.biorxiv.org/content/10.1101/2022.04.21.489026v2)